-Directors who are not employees of the Company receive a fee of \$1,000 per month and a fee of \$1,100 for each board of directors meeting attended in person (\$1,000 per meeting prior to May 2007) and \$600 per meeting attended by conference call (\$1,000 per meeting attended by conference call prior to May 2007).
-Committee members are paid fees of \$300 for each committee meeting attended in person or \$100 for each committee meeting in which they participate by conference call.
-The Committee chairs are paid an additional fee of \$100 for each committee meeting they attend.
+Directors who are not employees of the Company receive a fee of \$1,000 per month and a fee of \$1,250 for each board of directors meeting attended in person (\$1,100 per meeting prior to July 2008) and \$625 per meeting attended by conference call (\$600 per meeting attended by conference call prior to July 2008).
+Committee members are paid fees of \$750 for each committee meeting attended in person (\$300 per meeting prior to May 2008) or \$375 for each committee meeting in which they participate by conference call (\$100 per meeting attended by conference call prior to July 2008).
+The Committee chairs are paid an additional fee of \$100 for each committee meeting they attend in person or by conference call.
 The Company pays its non-employee directors these fees in arrears on a monthly basis.

-Effective as of July 1, 2007, in lieu of receiving their fees in cash, each director can elect to have some or all of their fees paid in shares of the Company's common stock with such shares being issued to the director out of the shares reserved for issuance under the Company's 2005 Stock Incentive Plan.
+Effective as of July 1, 2007, in lieu of receiving their fees in cash, each director can elect to have some or all of their fees paid in unrestricted shares of the Company's common stock with such shares being issued to the director out of the shares reserved for issuance under the Company's 2005 Stock Incentive Plan.
 The award of shares in lieu of cash is done using the closing price as of the last trading day of the month for which the fees are being paid and the shares are held in book entry until a request is made to convert the book entry shares to certificated shares.
 Any cash in lieu of fractional shares resulting from the conversion of book entry shares to whole shares in certificate form will be paid out in accordance with the same methodology used in the Company's Dividend Reinvestment Plan.
 A director's initial election to receive shares in lieu of cash must have been made by July 1, 2007, and thereafter may only be changed on an annual basis.

 All directors are reimbursed for the out-of-pocket expenses they incur in attending director education programs.
+Additionally, directors are reimbursed for documented mileage incurred for travel to and from Board meetings.